DepriFromEarth/hdd-survival-guide/README.md

 This will check your current mounted drive and show you which files are fragmented and if you need to defrag or not.

-To defrag EXT4, open up a terminal and type
+To defrag EXT4, open a terminal and start typing;

 ```sudo e4defrag /```